jaredhendrickson13/pfsense-api/README.md

 pfSense.

 > [!WARNING]
-> This package may work on other architectures such as arm64 and aarch64, but compatibility is untested and not guaranteed.
+> This package may work on other architectures such as arm64 and aarch64, but compatibility is untested and therefor not guaranteed.

 ## Installation